liflab/beepbeep-3-book/markdown/palettes/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/finitestatemachines/ExtendedMooreMachine.java#L63)

-In our case, the function we pass is a `FunctionTree` that adds the constant 1 to the current value of *c* in the processor's context.
-This has indeed for effect of incrementing the processor's variable *c* by one.
+In the present case, the function passed is a `FunctionTree` adding the constant 1 to the current value of *c* in the processor's context.
+Indeed, this has the effect of incrementing the processor's variable *c* by one.

 We are now ready to add the transition to the Moore machine.
-This is done, as before, by using method `addTransition`:
+This is done, as before, by using the `addTransition` method:

 ``` java
 machine.addTransition(0, new FunctionTransition(